avaneev/prvhash/README.md

 	Seed ^= Hash; // Mix new seed value with hash.
 Entropy feedback. const uint64_t out = lcg ^ rs; // Produce "compressed" output.

-This core function can be arbitrarily scaled to any even-size variables:
-2-, 4-, 8-, 16-, 32-, 64-bit variable sizes were tested, with similar
+This function can be arbitrarily scaled to any even-sized variables: 2-, 4-, 8-, 16-, 32-, 64-bit variable sizes were tested, with similar statistical results.
-statistical results.
 Since mathematical structure of the function does not depend on the variables' size, statistical analysis can be performed using smaller variable sizes, with the results being extrapolatable to larger variable sizes, with a high probability (the function is invariant to the variable size).
 Also note that the `0xAAAA...` constant is not an arbitrary constant since it should be produced algorithmically by replicating the `10` bit-pairs, to match the variable size; it represents the "raw entropy bit-train".

 How does it work?
 First of all, this PRNG system, represented by the core hash function, does not work with numbers in a common sense: it works with